OpenAstroTech/OpenAstroTracker/Software/OpenAstroTracker ASCOM/README.md

 	* All known current issues are probably documented at https://github.com/ClutchplateDude/OpenAstroTracker/issues

 * Work in Progress / Coming soon
-	* A simple PC Control application has been built during testing.
-A release version of this for basic mount control will follow soon.
+	* A simple PC Control application is being developed.
 		* You are welcome to play with the PC Control code included in "OAT PC Control" in this branch, but be aware it's not ready for prime time yet.
 	* Implementation of AltAz methods and properties
 	* Ability to set home position of mount via ASCOM